tomstowell99/Stock-Analysis/README.md

 ### Disadvantage of refactoring
 A disadvantage to refactoring was the code was a little more challenging to follow.

-### Conclusion of increased speed of code
+### Conclusion speed of code improvement
-By eliminate the need for the second for loop.
+By eliminating the need for the second for loop.
 We no longer were revisiting our data multiple times.
 This is what reduced the run time on our VBA code.
+I believe this will be an important concept for clean programming going forward as we work with larger data sets.